 The Trailclaw gripping lugs on the outsole provide top quality traction.
 Measured at approximately four millimeters, these lugs are perfect for gripping onto the trail surface

 and using the Trail Talon’s responsiveness to keep moving forward.
 With these lugs, you’ll be able to go up and down a mountain at full speed.
 The outsole is made with two different types of sticky rubber: a hard sticky rubber, and a soft sticky rubber.
-The Soft sticky rubber adds a cushioning factor in addition to reliable grip on wet or slippery ground.
+The Soft sticky rubber adds a cushioning factor in addition to reliable grip on the wet or slippery ground.
 The hard sticky rubber is durable and efficiently protects the midsole while also holding onto the ground aggressively.

-The high quality PowerFlow technology in the midsole will supply the wearer with a generous amount of cushioning.
+in the midsole will supply the wearer with a generous amount of cushioning.
 Compared to other Trail Talon models

 , the 275 has extended cushioning that keeps the feet comfortable for long daily runs and absorbs shock in the process.
 The midsole also contains the Dynamic Fascia Band and responsive Two-Arrow Shock-Zone.

 The breathable upper used in this sneaker is made with a lightweight synthetic mesh.
 Inov-8 applied the AdapterFit webbing The upper is one of the most durable parts of the Trail Talon 275.
 Inov-8 uses a TPU overlay so that the fabrics in the upper properly respond to the Trail Talon’s lacing system.
-The upper also responds to how tight or loose the shoelaces are adjusted, so if you tighten them, expect a tighter fit.
+The upper also responds to how tightly or loosely the shoelaces are adjusted, so if you tighten them, expect a tighter fit.
 In addition, the Trail Talon 275 has a tongue that is essentially attached to the upper.
 This format keeps dirt and debris out of the interior of the shoe, keeping your feet clean throughout your run.

 The Trail Talon is heavier in comparison to a standard running shoe.
 Weighing in at 9.7 ounces for both men and women, this shoe isn’t exactly something you wear if you want to “walk on clouds.”
 While it is more likely than not that you will still feel “free” opposed to weighed down, this weight clearly indicates how the shoe will feel once you put it on.